backupbrew/switchbrew/GRC services.md

 ## Cmd1

 Begins video stream.
-Can only be called once.
+This must not be used more than once, even from a different service session: otherwise the sysmodule will assert.

 ## Cmd2

-Retrieves video data.
+Retrieves stream data, from the video recording being done of the currently running game title.
 Takes u32 "stream" (0: video, 1: audio), returns u32 (num\_frames?), u32 data\_size, u64 (start\_timestamp?).
-Video
-stream writes H.264 NAL units to the output buffer (try `ffplay -f h264`).
+Video stream writes H.264 NAL units to the output buffer (try `ffplay -f h264`).
+Audio stream is PCM16, 2 channels, and sample-rate = 48000Hz.
 Official code uses buffer size 0x32000 for video, 0x1000 for audio, and multiple threads to read out both streams at the same time.

+This will block until data is available.
+This will hang if there is no game title running which has video capture enabled.

 # IOffscreenRecorder